nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-7.md

 1. Check the Television and learn the [Stir Fry](https://stardewvalleywiki.com/Stir_Fry) recipe from the Queen of Sauce.
 2. Check the mail until you receive the Wizard's letter.
+3. Withdraw the Watering Can from a Chest.
-3. Water crops.
+4. Water crops.
-4. Deposit your entire inventory into Chests.
+5. Deposit your entire inventory into Chests.
 Withdraw the following:
    - Fiberglass Rod
    - Five Iron Bars
-5. Travel to Cindersap Forest.
+6. Travel to Cindersap Forest.

 ### Cindersap Forest